nginxinc/nginx-gateway-fabric/site/content/how-to/monitoring/tracing.md

 <br></br>

-If we click into one of the traces, we can see the attributes.
+Select a trace to view the attributes.

 {{<img src="img/jaeger-trace-attributes.png" alt="">}}

-As you can see, the trace includes the attribute from the global NginxProxy resource, set by the cluster operator, as well as the attribute from the ObservabilityPolicy, set by the application developer.
+The trace includes the attribute from the global NginxProxy resource as well as the attribute from the ObservabilityPolicy.

 ## Further Reading